WDDN-LD

 Television station in Washington, D.C.

-WDDN-LD (channel 23) is a low-power religious television station in Washington, D.C., owned and operated by the Daystar Television Network.
+WDDN-LD (channel 23) is a low-power religious television station in Washington, D.C., owned by the Daystar Television Network.
 The station's transmitter is located on Brookville Road in Silver Spring, Maryland.

 History

 Communicasting Corporation signed on W42AJ on November 18, 1988, as the Washington market's first Telemundo affiliate.
 When current affiliate W64BW (now WZDC-CD) signed on late 1993, the two stations were recorded as both carrying the network's programming.

 The station, then known as WSIT-LP, was sold to Paxson Communications in 1996 and Capital Media in 1999.
 Capital Media assigned the famous callsign WKRP.
 WKRP-LP moved to channel 23 in 2003 in order to avoid interference from WVPY in Front Royal, Virginia.
 Daystar purchased the station in 2005.

 Subchannels

 The station's signal is multiplexed: